 Section 4.
 Submission of reapportionment plan to Clerk of the Legislature; Legislature's action on commission's plan.
-Except for the commission established by the Legislature that convenes in 2015, the apportionment plan of the commission established under Article IV, Part Fourth, Section 3 must be submitted to the Clerk of the Legislature no later than 120 calendar days after the convening of the Legislature in which apportionment is required.
-In the preparation of legislation implementing the plan, the commission, following a unanimous decision by commission members, may adjust errors and inconsistencies in accordance with the standards set forth in this Constitution, as long as substantive changes are not made.
+The apportionment plan of the commission established under this Part, Section 3 must be submitted to the Clerk of the Legislature no later than 120 calendar days after the convening of the Legislature in which apportionment is required.
+In the preparation of legislation implementing the plan, the commission, following a unanimous decision by commission members, may adjust errors and inconsistencies in accordance with the standards set forth in this Constitution, so long as substantive changes are not made.
 The Legislature shall enact the submitted plan of the commission or a plan of its own by a vote of 2/3 of the Senators within 30 calendar days after the plan of the commission is submitted.
 Such action is subject to the Governor's approval as provided in Article IV, Part Third, Section 2.